arne-fuchs/EDLogParser/README.md

 <hr>

 ## Known Issues and todos:
+* Planets in the System Tree are unsorted right now.
+This is already under scope.
 * Est. earnings missing for stars.
 Please help me out to find a list for the earnings of all stars.
 * Missing *good* assets for asteroid belts
 * There are a bunch of null pointers internally.
 I don't know where they come from.
 They scare me.
 Please send help.